Stonewall National Monument: Role in riots and aftermath

 In 1966, the Stonewall Inn Restaurant—which had been located within the inn since the 1950s—closed for renovations due to a fire that devastated the space.
 The restaurant re-opened as a tavern on March 18, 1967, under ownership of the Genovese crime family of the Mafia.
 The tavern was breaking rules on the sale of liquor, as it had no liquor license, but one officer of the New York City Police Department (NYPD) was reportedly accepting once-monthly bribes in exchange for allowing the tavern to go unlicensed.

-On June 27, 1969, the NYPD conducted a raid on the inn, now operating as a gay bar, under the pretense that the inn did not have a liquor license.
+On June 28, 1969, the NYPD conducted a raid on the inn, then operating as a gay bar, under the pretense that the inn did not have a liquor license.
 Riots started in the ensuing days, where thousands of rioters protested against the NYPD's raid.
 The riots solidified the Stonewall Inn's status as a gay icon.
 The park also played a significant role in the riots—people had gathered at the park the morning after the first day of rioting, discussing the events of the previous day.